 At Massport's Port of Boston properties, 2004 cargo throughput was 13.9 million metric tons (a 5 percent increase from 2003), automobile processing decreased 13 percent to 10,910 units, and cruise passenger trips decreased less than one percent to 199,453.
+For the first eleven months of 2005, total containerized cargo increased 7.8 percent, there were 17.2 percent more cruise passengers and 8 percent less automobiles processed, when compared to the first eleven months of 2004.
 Massachusetts total waterborne cargo shipped or received in 2003 (from the Army Corps of Engineers data), increased 17.4 percent (30,655,000 short tons), as did New England and the U.S. (11.6 and 2.3 percent, respectively).

 Construction and Housing.
-In 2003, construction activity contributed 4.5 percent to the total Massachusetts Gross State Product when measured in 2000 chained dollars.
-The construction sector contributed the same amount to state GSP in 1997.
-Overall growth between 1997 and 2003 was 27.6 percent.
+In 2004, construction activity contributed 4.3 percent to the total Massachusetts Gross State Product when measured in 2000 chained dollars.
+The construction sector contributed 4.5 percent to state GSP in 1997.
+Overall growth between 1997 and 2004 was 24.6 percent.